Skip to Content

 Dyed Geodes Improve Salability

 Geodes are dyed to look more attractive because, in all practicality, they sell well!
-Colorless, white, grayish, or yellowish pieces are often dyed to add different colors of vivid tones.
+Colorless, white, grayish, or yellowish pieces are often dyed to add different colors and vivid tones.
 When naturally colored pieces are pale or dirty, they are frequently enhanced with added dyes.

 • Agates of the geode are dyed after they are processed in the form of slices, standing slabs or nodules, and small tumbled stones.